-No matter how painful or traumatic your history is, you can change and grow.
-I have a deep capacity to hear your story and help alleviate your suffering.
-I offer a calm, compassionate, and engaged presence.
+No matter how much you’re hurting, I believe you can change and grow.
+I have a deep capacity to hear your story and help reduce your suffering.
+I bring a calm, compassionate, and engaged approach to therapy

-We will work together to reduce your current pain while also delving deep to address longstanding problems.
-Therapy helps you face your inner demons so you can gain freedom from your past and learn to love who you are.
+We will work together to reduce your current pain while delving deep to address longstanding problems.
+I help you overcome past abuse and trauma so you can feel free to live the life you want.

 Who I am

-I work with men and women who’ve had toxic parents, significant adversities, or past traumas.
-I help clients who’ve been through some really tough shit yet have somehow made it through.
-The human spirit is resilient and we are wired for growth.
-I work best with clients who recognize that change takes time, are willing to commit to the process of therapy, and want to understand themselves deeply.
+I work with men and women who’ve been through some really tough shit yet have somehow made it through.
+If you’re here it means a part of you is hopeful and resilient.
+Together we can help you take the next steps towards feeling and doing better.
+I work well with clients who recognize that change takes time, are willing to commit to the process of therapy, and want to understand themselves deeply.

 How I approach therapy